Periphery V: Djent Is Not a Genre

 Periphery V: Djent Is Not a Genre is the seventh studio album by American progressive metal band Periphery.
 It was released on March 10, 2023, through the band's own label, 3DOT Recordings.
-The album was self-produced by the band and the band's former bassist Adam "Nolly" Getgood.
+The album was self-produced by the band.

 Background and promotion

 On March 11, 2021, various members of Periphery posted an in-studio photo of the band onto social media, announcing the first writing session for their seventh studio album.
 On October 12, 2022, Jake Bowen announced that the new album was completed and ready for mastering.
 On January 9, 2023, after several days of teaser videos, the band announced the album itself and release date.
 In addition, they also revealed the album cover and released the first two singles, "Wildfire" and "Zagreus", on January 12.

 Both singles include references to material from previous albums Juggernaut: Alpha and Juggernaut: Omega with the chorus of "Wildfire" reinterpreting the central motif of "The Event", and "Zagreus" featuring a primary riff from "Four Lights", among others.
 Mansoor also confirmed "Zagreus" was inspired by the award-winning indie video game Hades, as the song is named after the game's protagonist from Greek mythology and features a reference to the game's death leitmotif.
 On February 16, one month before the album release, the band unveiled the third single "Atropos" and its corresponding music video.